 As the State’s budget tightened, the Renaissance Program ceased to exit and Maysville has shifted it’s focus back to Main Street.
 Through the Kentucky Heritage Council’s initiative of “economic revitalization through historic preservation,” the Maysville Main Street Board works with various civic/non-profit groups as well as the City and it’s Board of Architectural Review to concentrate on promoting and renovating our vast array of historic properties.
 It has been proven that the renovation of a historic building for commercial use vastly outweighs the economic return garnered from a “new” big box development.

-Streetscape, The French Quarter, Opera Theater Restoration, Ledger Independent, Maysville Conference Center, One Stop Government Center, Kentucky Gateway Museum Center, Russell Theatre, Mason County Judicial Center, Mason County Health Department, Cox Building, Locally Funded Façade Program, Locally Funded Boarded Window/Door Program.
+Streetscape, The French Quarter, Opera Theater Restoration, Ledger Independent, Maysville Conference Center, One Stop Government Center, Kentucky Gateway Museum Center, Russell Theatre, Mason County Judicial Center, Mason County Health Department, Cox Building, Limestone Center, Locally Funded Façade Program, Locally Funded Boarded Window/Door Program, Market Street Parking, Alleyway Lighting, Browning Park Basketball Mural.

 We continue to work very hard to make downtown Maysville a place where people want to live and shop.
 Come visit and see for yourself!

-With a mission to optimize continued integrity, vitality and character of Maysville’s historic downtown, the Maysville Main Street Board will continue to be a catalyst for change and growth.
+With a vision to optimize the integrity, vitality and character of Maysville’s historic downtown, the Maysville Main Street board will continue to be a catalyst for change, growth and awareness.

-Downtown Maysville will strive to be the civic, cultural and social nucleus for the entire community while offering small business and education the environment to thrive.
+It is the goal of the board and the City of Maysville to assist the Main Street District as it strives to remain the civic, cultural and social nucleus for the entire community, while offering small business, education, tourism and residents the environment in which to thrive.